hchiam/learning-webgl/README.md

 Examples: <https://github.com/mdn/webgl-examples/tree/gh-pages/tutorial>

-`three.js` is a framework that makes it easier to build 3D apps and games: <https://threejs.org>
+`three.js` is a framework that makes it easier to build 3D apps and games by encapsulating WebGL: <https://threejs.org>